danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 [rtk](https://github.com/rtk-ai/rtk) (Rust Token Killer) saves input tokens.
 It acts as a proxy for common CLI commands.
 For example, when Claude runs a command like `git log`, instead of the raw output going straight into the conversation, `rtk` intercepts it, runs the real command, and returns a condensed version.
 That condensed version is what actually gets sent to the model.

-To demonstrate, the screenshot below shows on the left side, the output of `git log` on one of my projects, and that's not even the entire output you can see there's more to page.
-On the right is the rtk version `rtk git log`, notice how much more condensed the output is.
+To demonstrate, the screenshot below shows `git log` output on one of my projects.
+On the left, the raw output (truncated; there's more to scroll), and on the right, the `rtk git log` version.
+Notice how much more condensed it is.

 ![git log output before and after rtk compression](../images/token-savings-git-log-comparison.jpg "git log output before and after rtk compression")